SARS: Prognosis

 Several consequent reports from China on some recovered SARS patients showed severe long-time sequelae.
 The most typical diseases include, among other things, pulmonary fibrosis, osteoporosis, and femoral necrosis, which have led in some cases to the complete loss of working ability or even self-care ability of people who have recovered from SARS.
 As a result of quarantine procedures, some of the post-SARS patients have been diagnosed with post-traumatic stress disorder (PTSD) and major depressive disorder.

 Epidemiology

+The epidemic origin of SARS was first reported in Foshan, China, on November 16, 2002.
+On February 28, 2003, Dr. Carlo Urbani, the WHO physician, formally identified SARS in patient zero in Vietnam French Hospital of Hanoi in Vietnam, died from the virus in Bangkok.
+His contributions on the epistemological traces of the virus have been highly regarded by the WHO.

+No new cases of SARS have been reported since 2004.

-SARS was a relatively rare disease; at the end of the epidemic in June 2003, the incidence was 8,422 cases with a case fatality rate (CFR) of 11%.
+At the end of the epidemic in June 2003, the reported incidence was 8,422 cases with a case fatality rate (CFR) of 11%.
 The case fatality rate (CFR) ranges from 0% to 50% depending on the age group of the patient.
 Patients under 24 were least likely to die (less than 1%); those 65 and older were most likely to die (over 55%).

 As with MERS and COVID-19, SARS resulted in significantly more deaths of males than females.